History of education in China: Deng Xiaoping

+During Reform and Opening Up, a "beacon school" system was created to identifiy and train primary and secondary school students for university education.
+Students for the beacon schools were selected solely on the basis of their exam results.

 Deng endorsed the political counselor program in universities, which had been piloted by Tsinghua University before the Cultural Revolution and which had resumed in 1977.
-After its endorsement by Deng, the program expanded across higher educational institutions.'
+After its endorsement by Deng, the program expanded across higher educational institutions.

 Beginning in the 1980s, Hanyu pinyin became important in early education, with students learning it in tandem with, or even before, learning Chinese characters themselves.

 1990s and early 2000s

 In 1990, less than 2% of China's adult population had college degrees.
 Since 2000, higher education has experienced a boom in China, with many universities and colleges being built in periurban areas.
 By 2015, more than 15% of adults had college degrees.
 The growth in college educational opportunities has been particularly large for those born in the 1980s.
 As of 2020, 54% of China's college-aged population was enrolled in college.

 In 1991, the CCP launched the nationwide Patriotic Education Campaign.
 The major focus of the campaign was within education, and text books were revised to reduce narratives of class struggle and to emphasize the party's role in ending the century of humiliation.As part of the campaign, Patriotic Education Bases were established, and schools ranging from primary to the college levels were required to take students to sites of significance to the Chinese Communist Revolution.
 In history education, the Patriotic Education Campaign highlighted Japanese atrocities against China during the Second Sino-Japanese War.

 Women's educational attainment grew considerably.
 By 2009 half of all college students were women.
 China's rate of increase in women's higher education levels has been substantially greater than countries with similar, and some countries with higher, per capita income levels.

 Since the 1990s the Soviet model has been largely abolished in China, with many universities expanding or merging with others to provide more comprehensive education in parallel with specialized technical training.
 Also beginning in the 1990s, the political counselor system was further institutionalized and expanded in higher educational institutions throughout China, with standardized rules such as term limits and age limits being issued by the Ministry of Education in 2000.

+In the late 1990s, China launched Project 211, aiming to strengthen educational offerings at 100 leading universities.
+China also implemented Project 985, which was designed to support 39 elite universities.

 In 2003, China's Ministry of Education called for adding environmental education content throughout the public school curriculum from the first year of primary school through the second year of high school.

 Following the launch of the Free Lunch Project by a grassroots non-governmental organization, in 2011 China's central government established the National Nutrition Subsidies Policy to provide 16 billion yuan (US$2.32 billion) per year for rural students.